oob-dock/oob-documentation/eng/integration-connector/recommendations/payment-scenarios/readme.md

 | Absent                                                       | Individual (PF)   |
 | Present                                                      | Legal Entity (PJ) |

-**ℹ️ Note:** Regardless of the user type, the user's CPF (Individual Taxpayer Registry) will be available in the `consent.loggedUser.document.identification` field.
+**ℹ️ Note:** Regardless of the user type, their CPF will be available in the `consent.loggedUser.document.identification` field.

-### How to Identify the Payment Date
+### How to Identify the Payment Settlement Date

 The field that defines the payment date varies depending on the payment type (`paymentType` field):